 They can conduct a complimentary assessment of eligibility and more (fees may apply).
-They are able to:

-- Assign a representative to visit family on-site - Assist through the entire claims process - Provide a VA accredited letter of determination - Review denied VA claims - Assist families who are over qualified with financial planning
+- Assign a representative to visit family on-site - Able to assist through the entire claims process - Can provide a VA accredited letter of determination - Will review denied VA claims - Can assist families who are over qualified with financial planning

-Process Time: 1-3 months.
-In most cases benefits are retroactive.
+Process Time: 1-3 months, in most cases benefits are retroactive.
 100% approval rate.